 This document discusses the details of Bit Error Rate Testing (BERT) testing using National Instruments hardware and software.
-To learn more about the hardware components of this test system, click here.
-To learn more about the software components of this test system, click here.
 To return to the DC Parametric Testing Reference Architecture main page, click here.

 Testing for BERT requires a bit generator or a test pattern generator, and a receiver, which is used to compare that pattern.
 The pattern generator sends a bit stream (stimulus) to the device under test (DUT) which then responds back with another bit stream.
 The receiver compares the actual response from the DUT with the expected response which is provided by the user.
 The calculated result is the ratio of errored bits to the total number of transmitted bits usually shown in an exponential form, such as 2^B, where B is the BER ratio.
 This is done for the large number of errors that occur.